Sign up to create your custom IntoAlbania trip

-Right underneath the Rozafa Castle in Shkodra, surrounded by vast green valleys, rests one of the most majestic and well-preserved mosques in the country.
+Right beneath the Rozafa Castle in Shkodra, surrounded by vast green valleys, rests one of the most majestic and well-preserved mosques in the country.

 All the religious monuments scattered throughout the cities of Albania represent the famously harmonious coexistence of religions in the country.
-One such monument is the Lead Mosque in Shkodra, the epicenter of northern Albania.
-In addition to its rare beauty, whether seen up close or from a distance, this particular mosque is particularly well-known for its rich cultural and historic value.
+One such monument is the Lead Mosque in Shkodra, the epicentre of northern Albania.
+In addition to its rare beauty, whether seen up close or from a distance, this particular mosque is very well-known for its rich cultural and historic value.

 Otherwise known as the Buşatlı Mehmet Pasha Mosque – named after the man who commissioned and oversaw its construction – the Lead Mosque sits in the valley underneath Rozafa Castle.
 Built in 1773-1774, the mosque is the only remaining religious monument from the Ottoman period in this area of the country, having been repaired a total of three times throughout the centuries.

 Due to its high historic and architectural value, in the last century, the Albanian state took measures to preserve and protect this monument.
-It is for this reason that the mosque escaped unscathed from the Communist era destructions of most religious monuments.
-The Lead Mosque was re-instituted to the Muslim community after the post-1990 change in political systems.
+It is for this reason that the mosque escaped unscathed from the Communist-era destruction of so many religious monuments.
+The Lead Mosque was re-instituted to the Muslim community after the post-1990 change in political system.
 The story of its resurgence remains a meaningful event in Shkodra’s cultural heritage.